tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Otherwise, the client MUST send a ClientHello with an updated KeyShare extension to the server.
-The client MUST append a new KeyShareEntry for the group indicated in the selected_group field to the groups in its original KeyShare.
+The client MUST append a new KeyShareEntry for the key exchange method indicated in the selected_kem field to the kems in its original KeyShare.

-Upon re-sending the ClientHello and receiving the server's ServerHello/KeyShare, the client MUST verify that the selected NamedGroup matches that supplied in the HelloRetryRequest and MUST abort the connection with a fatal "illegal_parameter" alert if it does not.
+Upon re-sending the ClientHello and receiving the server's ServerHello/KeyShare, the client MUST verify that the selected KeyExchangeMethod matches that supplied in the HelloRetryRequest and MUST abort the connection with a fatal "illegal_parameter" alert if it does not.